PLANT CAMP 2009

 June 14 - 18, 2009

 Congratulations to this year's PLANT CAMP and Project WILD graduates!
 You were a wonderful group to work with.
 We're looking forward to a continued partnership as we work together to let your students know more about plant life in Florida.

 The Florida Invasive Plant Education Initiative is the first of its kind to provide intensive in-service training for Florida science teachers (i.e., upper elementary, middle and high school levels) on the subject of aquatic and upland invasive plants.
 The annual "PLANT CAMP" workshop, held for 4.5 days in mid June, includes field trips and rigorous hands-on plant identification activities as a way of generating excitement and interest in the curriculum.
-Teachers also earn as many as 40 hours of professional development credits (CEUs).
+Teachers also earn 35 hours of professional in-service points.
 Ultimately, these workshops provide teachers with greater background knowledge on Florida’s native, non-native and invasive plants before they begin to teach it to their students.
-So far, the Initiative has trained 94 teachers.
+So far, the Initiative has trained more than 130 teachers.
 At least 250 teachers have been introduced to the materials/lessons (on a limited basis) as a result of outreach mini-workshops and events.

 Amy Richard - Coordinator